How to migrate an existing website to Webflow without losing its SEO?

 Migrating a website to Webflow is an ideal opportunity to improve your search engine rankings.
 Webflow natively integrates advanced SEO features that facilitate indexing and visibility in organic results.

-A successful migration always begins with a comprehensive SEO audit, ideally carried out by an experienced SEO specialist or webmaster.
-This initial work allows you to accurately identify all the pages that are currently well-ranked, those that generate traffic through the long tail, and the backlinks that are essential to retain in order to maintain your good ranking.
+A successful migration always starts with a comprehensive SEO audit, ideally performed by an experienced SEO specialist or webmaster.
+This initial work allows you to accurately identify all the pages that are currently well-ranked, those that generate traffic through the long tail, and the backlinks that are essential to maintain your good SEO ranking.

-Once this audit has been completed, you will have a clear overview of the content and pages that should be migrated to your new Webflow website as a priority.
-The SEO audit will also enable you to identify underperforming content that you can optimize or remove to improve the user experience and your visibility on Google.
+Once this audit has been completed, you will have a clear view of the relevant content and pages that should be migrated to your new Webflow website as a priority.
+The SEO audit will also allow you to identify less effective content that you can optimize or remove to improve the user experience and your visibility on Google.

 These redirects not only ensure continuity for your visitors, but above all preserve your positioning in SERPs.
 This rigorous work allows you to position your existing content on the first page of Google, greatly limiting the risk of losing positions in the short term.

-Content optimization: to better position your new website
+Content optimization: to better position your new site

 Migrating to Webflow is an excellent opportunity to rework and reference your existing content to make it even more relevant to search engine algorithms.
 Take advantage of the migration to optimize each piece of content according to current SEO best practices: relevant title tags, meta descriptions optimized for click-through rates, consistent Hn structuring, and improved internal linking.